 This topic explains the resonance effect or Mesomeric effect and its types.
-In organic chemistry, the behavior of electrons differs when the elements other than that of the carbon atoms and hydrogen actively take part in the formation of molecular bonds.
+In organic chemistry, the behaviour of electrons differs when the elements other than that of the carbon atoms and hydrogen actively take part in the formation of molecular bonds.

 The electronic factors influencing the organic reactions includes the electromeric effect, the inductive effect, resonance effects, hyperconjugation, etc. All these factors relate to the organic molecules, in a diverse manner.
-Most of the biological molecules consist of a combination of these six elements: carbon, nitrogen, hydrogen, oxygen, sulfur, phosphorus.
+Most of the biological molecules consist of a combination of these six elements: carbon, nitrogen, hydrogen, oxygen, sulphur, phosphorus.
 Yet, they do not prevent the organic compounds from taking on the diverse properties of their chemical reactivity and physical characteristics.

 Resonance Effect or Mesomeric effect In Chemistry

 The Above figure shows the different resonance structures of different compounds with resonance effects.